VikParuchuri/vikparuchuri.com/source/_posts/2013-07-14-linear-regression-from-the-ground-up.markdown

 Setup
 --------------------------------

-As you can see from the line and points above, the point of linear regression is to minimize the sum of squared errors.
+As you can see from the line and points above, the point of linear regression is to minimize the sum of squared errors between the actual y value and the predicted y value.

 We can express the various pairs in matrix form using the equation {%m%}y=bX + e{%em%} where X is the matrix of X observations, y is the vector of dependent values, b is the vector of coefficients, and e is a vector of errors (which we want to minimize).